COMBAR Constitution

 North American and Offshore Meeting Montréal, Canada 28-30 May 2025

-The Conference will open with a welcome reception on the evening of Wednesday 28th May 2025 in the splendour of the Oval Room and Terrace at the Ritz Carlton.
-The Conference will run over the Thursday and Friday with a drinks reception on the Thursday evening, which will be held at le9e, a recently restored 1930’s Art Deco gem located on the ninth floor of Montreal’s Eaton Centre.
-The meeting will culminate with a gala dinner on the Friday 30th May 2025.
-This will be held in the spectacular St James Theatre, which has been exclusively hired for the evening.
-As ever, families are welcome, and a walking tour and lunch will be arranged for them to explore the delights of Montréal.
-Details of the walking tour have been sent to delegates, family members can register directly here.
+The Conference opened with a welcome reception in the Oval Room and Terrace at the Ritz Carlton.
+A drinks reception was held at le9e, a recently restored 1930’s Art Deco gem located on the ninth floor of Montreal’s Eaton Centre.
+The meeting culminated with a gala dinner which was held in the spectacular St James Theatre.

 North American Meeting 2024 Stockholm, Sweden

-The Thursday evening cocktail reception will be held in the spectacular Vasa Museum and will include a tour of the 17th century Swedish warship, for those that wish to.
-The events will culminate with a gala dinner on the evening of Friday 31st May 2024 that will be held in the Golden Hall of Stockholm City Hall, (Golden Hall – Wikipedia), a beautiful historic venue which lives up to its name.
-Swedish Supreme Court Judge Eric M Runesson will give a short welcome speech at the drinks reception immediately before the gala dinner.
+The Thursday evening cocktail reception was held in the spectacular Vasa Museum and included a tour of the 17th century Swedish warship.
+The events culminated with a gala dinner held in the Golden Hall of Stockholm City Hall, (Golden Hall – Wikipedia), a beautiful historic venue.
+Swedish Supreme Court Judge Eric M Runesson gave a short welcome speech at the drinks reception immediately before the gala dinner

 Combined North American and Offshore Meeting 2023, Boston, USA